 Defense May Win Championships, But What Wins Litigation?

-The question I’m posing for my Fivers this week is this: when a key employee or executive leaves a company to compete against the company, what is the very first issue the company and its lawyer should address?
+Here’s a question for my Fivers: when a key employee or executive leaves a company to compete against the company, what is the very first issue the company and its lawyer should address?
 (I mean other than the lawyer’s hourly rate and the amount of the retainer.)

 Regular readers of this blog can probably think of some obvious candidates: